This page uses javascript to help render elements, if you have problems please enable javascript.

 left col

-The Cal State Fullerton Athletic Training program empowers students to be outstanding athletic trainers, ready to address the evolving challenges of healthcare with a focus on patient-centered care across diverse communities.
+The Cal State Fullerton Athletic Training program prepares students to be outstanding athletic trainers, ready to address the evolving challenges of healthcare with a focus on patient-centered care across diverse communities.

 right col